EloySchultz/2023-Beun-LANCo/README.md

 # 2. LEDbeams Crew-area
 The crew-area is usually a U-shaped group of tables that is seperated from the rest of the LAN.
 This area hosts the most valuable people at the LAN, soooo we gotta accentuate that with some LEDs of course!
 To achieve this, the LANCo owns 10 beams of 1.8 meters that have 60 leds/m WS2812b LED strips attatched.
 There are 106 LEDs per beam (although this is slightly different for some damaged LEDbeams).
 Each LEDbeam has a 3-pin JST-female connector at the input and a 3pin JST-male connector at the output (at I hope to solder this like this this year).
 We highly recommend to NOT chain more than 2 LEDbeams per PSU due to current losses in the LEDstrips.

+[Insert picture of wiring here]
 The controllers of the LEDbeams will have a similar architecture to those of the seinpalen, except that the arduino+wiznet is replaced by an ESP8266.
 This means that the ledbeam controllers will receive their packets over wifi instead.

+On the ESP8266, the same code in the folder Arduino_esp_code/ is used.
+Make sure to switch to the correct device in the arduino IDE before uploading.

 # 3. Logo

 In previous years, there was a large TesLAN logo on the wall behind the crew-area.
 This was first achieved by building the logo out of cardboard, and from the 4th edition a large PVC logo was built that was lit up using EL-Wire.
 However, this logo was a pain to set up and the EL-wire PSU broke at the 5th edition of the TesLAN.
 Hence, a new solution was needed.

-For this year, we will hire a laser projector and FB3 interface from T-organisations.
-The laser can project shapes by quickly rotating mirrors, such that the laser point moves quickly and to our pesky human eyes it looks like solid lines.
+For this year, we will rent a laser projector and FB3 interface from T-organisations.
+The laser can project shapes by quickly rotating mirrors (scanners), such that the laser point moves quickly and to our pesky human eyes it looks like solid lines.
 In order to create animations/graphics for the laser, we have set up the following pipeline:

 ## 3.1 Figure creation
 Use either Adobe Illustrator for still images, or Adobe Animate to generate animations.
 Make sure that all figures in the image only have a border/outline and don't have a fill.
 In case of an animation, it is imperative that the first frame of the animation contains all colors for that animation.
 I.e. you cannot introduce a new color halfway through the animation, if it was not also present in the first frame of the animation.
 Export your frame/animation as an SVG file/sequence.